Amarthgul/InteractiveInspector/README.md

   Updated the model and started to load the rock scene.

-  Working on back-end and trying to convert the structure to fully OOP.
+  Switched the coding method from procedual to object oriented.

 * July 26th

   Updated file structure and added the icon.
+Javascript files are now separated from the main HTML, so does the CSS.